Enterprise agreements are negotiated and made under the Fair Work Act 2009 (Cth).

 This is your opportunity to voice your approval or disapproval of the proposed new terms and conditions.

-After the vote is counted the Commissioner for Public Employment will advise employees of the result.
-This advice will also be found on the Enterprise Agreement Negotiations webpage.
+After the vote is counted, the Commissioner for Public Employment will advise employees of the result.

 An agreement is made when the majority of employees who cast a valid vote approve the proposed agreement.